Restaurateur in Viral Video Sues California Over Outdoor Dining Ban

 The state’s stay-at-home order for Southern California will be lifted if its regional ICU capacity remains at 15% or above for four weeks.
 The region’s current ICU capacity is 0%, according to state health data.

 LA County Superior Court Judge James C. Chalfant recently overturned the county’s ban on restaurants serving guests outdoors, saying the Nov.
 25 order was arbitrary, failed to consider its economic impact and was backed by weak scientific evidence.
+Chalfant’s ruling doesn’t supersede the state’s regional stay-at-home order, meaning an outdoor dining ban is still in effect in LA County.

-But Chalfant’s ruling doesn’t supersede the state’s regional stay-at-home order, meaning an outdoor dining ban is still in effect in LA County.
+The Second Appellate District, however, stayed his ruling on Dec.
+18 and ordered the parties to show why it shouldn’t be struck down.
+Preliminary replies are due Jan.
+4.